5 Reasons the Gospel of John is Not Trinitarian

 4. Jesus said to her, “Do not cling to me, for I have not yet ascended to the Father; but go to my brothers and say to them, ‘I am ascending to my Father and your Father, to my God and your God.'” – John 20:17

-The resurrected Jesus told Mary Magdalene that he is about to ascend to his God.
+The resurrected Jesus told Mary Magdalene that he was about to ascend to his God.
 By very definition, Jesus cannot be the God that he has.
 Moreover, he places himself exclusively in the category of humanity by telling Mary that they both share the same Father and worship the same God.

 After his ascension, Jesus again referred to the Father as “my God” no less than five times in the book of Revelation (3:2,12).
 Because Jesus continues to have a God in his resurrected state, Paul routinely talks about “the God and Father of our Lord Jesus Christ” (Rom.
 15:6, 2 Cor.
 1:3, 2 Cor.
 11:31, Eph.
 1:3).
 Jesus worships his God YHWH to this day, and in so doing, shows himself to be someone other than YHWH.

 5. But these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name. – John 20:31

-At the end of the book, John stated that he wrote his gospel to confirm the true identity of Jesus.
-If he had previously been hinting that Jesus is in fact God himself, this is the climactic spot where we would expect John to declare it outright.
-But instead he wanted his readers to believe that Jesus is “the Christ” and “the Son of God.”
+At the end of the book, John finally gives us the mission statement of his gospel: to confirm the true identity of Jesus.
+If he had been hinting all along the way that Jesus was in fact God himself, this is the climactic spot where we would expect John to declare it outright.
+But instead he urged his readers to believe that Jesus is “the Christ” and “the Son of God.”
+When we examine each of these terms in context it becomes clear that neither signifies deity.